staedi/staedi.github.io/_posts/2021-01-02-mecab-ko-dic.md

 * sys.dic
 * unk.dic

-By transferring these, you can enjoy the same user dictionary as in Mac or Unix-based systems.
+By transferring these, you can enjoy the same user dictionary as in Mac or *nix-based systems.